popmedic/go-darndefer/README.md

 }
 ```

-because of how simple things where, I was not going to have a return where I did not unlock.
-I of course benchmarked the results before I cleaned up by make the unlocks defer functions and I noticed how much longer it took with the defer functions!
+because I was NOT going to have a return where I did not unlock.
+I of course benchmarked the results before I cleaned up by making the unlocks defer functions and I noticed how much longer it took with the defer functions!

 This little benchmark test in this package will show what I mean.
 Here is what I get with my _MacBook Pro, 2.8 GHz Intel Core i7, 16 GB 1600 MHz DDR3_: